Are you looking for a managed hosting provider for your WordPress website?

 Pagely is a reliable managed hosting company.
 They’re the ones who came up with the concept of managed WordPress hosting.

-Pagely is powered by Amazon Web Services and uses modern technologies to host your website.
-So you can expect your WordPress site to have unbeatable performance.
+It’s powered by Amazon Web Services so it uses modern tech to host your website.
+So you can expect your WordPress site to have unbeatable high performance.

 They’ll handle every technical aspect for you including the core WordPress updates, plugin updates, security, and speed optimization.
 Plus, you don’t have to worry about taking backups as your entire site and database will be automatically backed up on a daily basis.